 - There is property ownership

-- Care and support of the children are present
+- Care and child support for children

 - The degree of a mutual commitment to a shared life